 Although certificate programs are condensed, they still cover a broad range of information.
 While participating in a data analysis certificate program, expect to complete real-world projects and work with the latest analysis software.
 You will also learn the basics of data analysis.

 Once you have obtained a degree, certificate, or both, it is time to gain relevant experience.
 You can do this in several ways.
 The most straightforward option is to begin applying for entry-level data analyst positions.
-Pay close attention to the posted job description to ensure that you possess the necessary skills for the position.
+Pay close attention to the posted job description to ensure that you possess the necessary skills.

-If you want to bolster your resume a bit more before submitting applications, you can also consider interning.
+Before submitting applications, you can also consider interning to bolster your resume a bit more.
 Many organizations have data analyst intern opportunities that will allow you to work with seasoned professionals within the field.

-You will also get a chance to build relationships with hiring managers, which will be a huge asset if you apply for a paid position with the organization in the future.
+You will also get a chance to build relationships with hiring managers, which will be a huge asset if you apply for a paid position with the organization.

 What are the stages of a Data Analyst career path?